 Say it in your best Forrest Gump voice.
 Skillet corn bread.

 I won’t try to tell you that I have the perfect recipe for cornbread.
-Mostly because I have too many recipes for cornbread.
-And I don’t think you should believe anyone who says they have the “best” or “perfect” anything.
+Mostly I have too many recipes for cornbread.
+I just don’t think you should believe anyone who says they have the “best” or “perfect” anything.
 There’s just what you like.
-I would like to emphasize that this is particularly true for chocolate chip cookie recipes, but that’s not what I’m writing about today.

 During the month of February, I have been reflecting on and celebrating Black History Month by cooking from Jubilee: Recipes from Two Centuries of African American Cooking by Toni Tipton-Martin.
 Here is the wrap up of my Jubilee cooking.

 Tipton-Martin’s cookbook lists a “flight” of five cornbread recipes, including hot water cornbread, cornmeal griddle cakes, extra-light buttermilk cornbread (“light” meaning only 6 tbsp of butter?), Spanish cornbread, and spoonbread.
 This is just a sampling of what can be done.
 The cornbread chapter in Bernard Clayton’s New Complete Book of Breads is 24 pages long and includes 18 different recipes.

 We were invited over for an outdoor dinner during the pandemic, and I said that I would bring Tipton-Martin’s buttermilk cornbread.
 Rather than cook it ahead of time, I packed up containers of dry ingredients, buttermilk and eggs, and butter so that we could eat the cornbread warm from the oven.

 I can’t say that I’ve ever cooked while wearing a mask before.